zsakowitz/one-city/README.md

 ## To Do

-- [ ] Glide employees can add others as admins.
 - [ ] Color requests on dashboard based on status.
 - [ ] Autocomplete location.
 - [ ] Color buttons like Edit, Delete, Mark as Completed, Mark as Active, Send